ksaketou/maven-project/SourceCodeAnalyzer/README.md

 * `GenerateMetrics` class which is the context class for the supported functionality.
 It contains the `generateFile` method in order to activate the supported functionality.
 This method uses the `calculate` method.

-* `ExecuteMetrics` class which uses the `generateFile` method with the corresponding inputs each time in order to export tha output data.
+* `ExecuteMetrics` class which uses the `generateFile` method with the corresponding inputs each time in order to export the output data.